SeifAjax04/Youtube-Playlist-Downloader/README.md

 In this guide, we will explore the process of developing a GUI application in Python for downloading either a single YouTube video or an entire YouTube playlist.
 Before diving into the implementation, let's first delve into the pyyoutube module.
 The pyyoutube module offers a user-friendly means of interacting with the YouTube Data API V3.

+## Features

+- get_list_videos:- It will give a list of all video links of a YouTube playlist.
+- threading:- It is used for threading in Tkinter.
+- download_videos:- It is used for downloading YouTube video.

 ## Installation

 Install the required packages using the following commands: